matthiasott/webmention/webmention/README.md

 {% header "Link: <" ~ craft.webmention.endpointUrl ~ ">; rel=\"webmention\"" %}
 ```

-The plugin comes with a „human-friendly“ endpoint that will present a form with input fields for `source` and `target` to users visiting your sites endoint route.
+The plugin comes with a „human-friendly“ endpoint that will present a form with input fields for `source` and `target` to users visiting your site's endoint route.
 The Twig template for the Webmention endpoint will extend your standard template and is copied to `craft/templates/webmention/_index.html` on install.
-You can then adjust the template to your need.
+You can then adjust the template to your needs.
 Note: Even if you define a different route for the endpoint, the plugin will still look for the template in this folder.

 ### Displaying Webmentions
 To output all Webmentions for the current request URL, you can use the following helper in your templates: